Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Inextendible curves

+\begin{remslem} (a) The same argument shows that every causal curve in a KS-Lorentzian pre-length space $X$ is, up to reparametrization, the restriction of an inextendible causal curve.
+In particular, through every point of a Lorentzian pre-length space there runs an inextendible causal curve.
+If the assumptions of Lemma~\ref{lem:no_bubbling_(t)-inext} are satisfied and the causal boundary of $X$ is empty, then these inextendible curves are defined on open intervals; cf.~\cite[Proposition 2.22]{BG25}.

+(b) If the assumptions of Lemma~\ref{lem:no_bubbling_(t)-inext} are satisfied, the causal resp.~chronological boundary of $X$ is empty, and $X$ is in addition proper (e.g.~a \emph{proper} globally hyperbolic KS-Lorentzian length space), then the proof of \cite[Lemma 3.12]{KS18} together with Lemma~\ref{lem:no_bubbling_(t)-inext} shows that the case $\sup I_* < \infty$ in the proof of the lemma above cannot occur.
+Hence, in this case we see that through every point there exists an inextendible causal resp.~timelike curve defined on an open interval and with infinite length.
+In Corollary~\ref{cor:inex_timelike} below, we establish the existence of inextendible timelike curves without assuming properness of the metric. \end{remslem}

-Inextendible causal curves can, for instance, be constructed via suitable time functions; see \cite[Proposition~20]{Mi25}, and \cite[Section~2.3]{BG25} for an alternative approach that relies on a proper background metric.
-The following corollary, in particular, provides sufficient conditions that yield inextendible timelike curves in a more direct way.
+In Lorentzian metric spaces inextendible causal curves can be constructed via suitable time functions; see \cite[Proposition~20]{Mi26}.
+The following corollary, in particular, provides sufficient conditions that yield inextendible timelike curves in a more direct way in our setting of interest.

-\begin{cor} Suppose that $X$ is a first-countable, causally simple Lorentzian pre-length space with a finite, continuous Lorentzian distance and no bubbling boundary.
+\begin{cor} Suppose that $X$ is a first-countable, causally simple Lorentzian pre-length space with empty bubbling boundary, which either is a metric-compatible KS-Lorentzian pre-length space or has a finite, continuous Lorentzian distance.
 If $X$ has timelike extensions, then every timelike curve $\gamma:I \rightarrow X$ is, up to reparametrization, the restriction of an inextendible timelike curve.
 In particular, if $X$ has timelike extensions, then for every point $x_0\in X$ there exists an inextendible timelike curve that runs through $x_0$.
 The converse of the latter statement holds if $X$ has causal extensions. \end{cor}

+Recall that if not only the bubbling boundary, but also the chronological boundary of $X$ is empty, then the inextendible timelike curves provided by the corollary are defined on open intervals by Lemma~\ref{lem:no_bubbling_(t)-inext}.

-\begin{proof} First assume that $X$ has timelike extensions.
-The timelike curve $\gamma$ can be extended to a t-inextendible timelike curve $\gamma_*$ by Lemma \ref{lem:inex_extens}.
+\begin{proof} First, assume that $X$ has timelike extensions.
+After reparametrization the timelike curve $\gamma$ can be extended to a t-inextendible timelike curve $\gamma_*$ by Lemma~\ref{lem:inex_extens}.
 Since the bubbling boundary is empty, the future causal and chronological boundary coincide.
-Therefore, the curve $\gamma_*$ is also inextendible by Lemma \ref{lem:no_bubbling_(t)-inext}.
+Therefore, the curve $\gamma_*$ is also inextendible by Lemma~\ref{lem:no_bubbling_(t)-inext}.
 In particular, for $x_0 \in X$ we can extend the constant curve $\gamma$ at $x_0$ to an inextendible timelike curve through $x_0$ in this way.

 Conversely, assume that $X$ has causal extensions and that $\gamma:I\to X$ is an inextendible timelike curve running through a given $x_0\in X$ with $0\in I$ and $\gamma(0)=x_0$.
 If $x_0\notin \partial^+ X$ ($x_0\notin \partial^- X$), then there is a nonconstant causal curve starting (ending) at $x_0$, in which case the inextendible curve $\gamma$ cannot end (start) at $x_0$.
 Hence, restricting $\gamma$ to $I\cap[0,\infty)$ (to $I\cap(-\infty,0]$) yields the desired timelike extension. \end{proof}